Walter Clarence Thornton: Models represented

 Thornton's first discovery was a 19-year-old woman named Edythe Marrenner, who was nicknamed "The Brooklyn Bombshell" during her brief New York modeling career.
 She was chosen by Thornton to represent "Walter Thornton Beauty" for a 1937 feature article in The Saturday Evening Post.
 Marrenner was spotted in the article by Hollywood director, George Cukor, who brought her to Hollywood under short-term contract to Selznick Studios.
 The Thornton Agency sued her for breach of contract.
 They settled out of court in 1939, in Thornton's favor, reportedly for $20,000.
 In Hollywood, she changed her name to Susan Hayward.

 At varying points in his career, Thornton had his own radio show, his own self-named weekly television show (The Walter Thornton Show, CBS, 1946) and his own nationally-syndicated monthly magazine column ("At the Court of The Merchant of Venus," 1939-41).

-In April of 1948, Thornton opened a chain of modeling schools (also known in as "charm schools") in Toronto.
+In April 1948, Thornton opened a chain of modeling schools (also known in as "charm schools") in Toronto.
 By 1962, he had three agencies operating in Canada and he had planned to open an additional nine more.
 By 1968 he had modeling schools in Toronto, Hamilton, St. Catherines, London, Welland, Niagara Falls, Belleville, Brampton, Oshawa and Barrie, among other cities.
 He sold his interest in the companies in 1980.